-GSIS is launching a pilot Capital Levy scheme in 2021/2022 as an alternative to the Standard and Development Debentures, for eligible students.
+GSIS launched a pilot Capital Levy scheme for 2021/2022 as an alternative to the Standard and Development Debentures, for eligible students.
 This provides a flexible option for parents holding an application for entry into selected classes and year groups.

 - Value: HKD 20,000 per student per annum, with HKD 10,000 payable by 1st August and HKD 10,000 payable by 1st February.
 The Capital Levy is non-refundable.

 - Capital Levy is available for NEW students only as a trial for 2021/2022.